Data Protection Policy

 c) Leaving comments on our website

 When you use the comment function, the time at which you created the comment and your email address will be stored along with your comment and your full name, unless you decide to upload your post by using a nickname.
 The comments as well as your full name/nickname remain publicly visible on our website for as long as the content commented upon has been completely deleted or the comments are required to be removed, for instance, upon your request or under legal justification.
 Please note that your data will be stored for as long as necessary for the fulfillment of the purposes specified (public posting of your comments on the Cyber-Trust website) and any statutory requirements.
 The submitted comments, your full name/nickname and email address are processed based on your informed consent per Art.
-6 (1) (a) GDPR.
-You may withdraw your consent at any time with future effect, by sending an informal email to the email address mentioned in Section 2 of the present policy, requesting the removal of your data.
-For the use of the Google reCAPTCHA tool, please see Section 7.
+6 (1) (a) GDPR when you click on ‘By clicking on the submit button, I agree to the Cyber-Trust website Data Protection Policy.’
+You may withdraw your consent at any time with future effect and request the deletion of your post, by sending an informal email to the email address mentioned in Section 2 of the present policy, requesting the removal of your data.

-We use social media to present and communicate our work through widely used communications channels and maximise the impact of our research activities.
+We use social media to present and communicate our work through widely used communications channels, and maximise the impact of our research activities as stated in Cyber-Trust’s grant agreement.
 Thus, on certain webpages of the Cyber-Trust website, we use social media plug-ins (the so-called social media buttons) to enable this interaction.
 These plug-ins are small buttons, which can be recognized by bringing a social media logo, for instance the Facebook or Twitter logo.
-The function of these buttons is to allow you share the contents of the Cyber-Trust website in your profile on social networks, to access via links the Cyber-Trust accounts in other social platforms, or to watch an embedded (or not) YouTube video of Cyber-Trust activities.
+The function of these buttons is to allow you to share the contents of the Cyber-Trust website in your profile on social networks, to access via links the Cyber-Trust accounts in other social platforms, or to watch an embedded (or not) YouTube video of Cyber-Trust activities.
 As of now, the Cyber-Trust consortium is active on four social networks: Facebook, Twitter, LinkedIn and YouTube.

 Facebook Ireland Limited: share/link button